-3D Scanning and Fabrication Services in New Hampshire
+3D Scanning Services in New Hampshire

-Kemperle Industries provides 3D scanning, reverse engineering, CNC machining, and custom fabrication services to clients throughout New Hampshire from its Brooklyn, NYC studio.
+Kemperle Industries provides 3D scanning services, reverse engineering, CNC machining, and custom fabrication to clients throughout New Hampshire from its Brooklyn, NYC studio.
 New Hampshire’s economy punches well above its size in precision manufacturing — the state has a deep tradition of high-accuracy machining, a significant defense electronics and aerospace supply chain, and a growing advanced manufacturing base that supplies demanding markets nationwide.
 These industries require the kind of integrated scanning, engineering, and fabrication capability Kemperle has been building for over 40 years.

 From Manchester and Nashua in the southern tier to Concord, Portsmouth, and the Lakes Region, we work with New Hampshire clients on technically demanding projects where precision and reliability are the only acceptable standard.